 Common Ground Ecovillage Farm & Forest

 We view all of the Common Ground land as an integrated ecological system with opportunities for producing food and materials throughout.
-These will range from kitchen gardens to row crops and a greenhouse &/or hoop house, from pastures to orchards, to forest-grown mushrooms & medicinal plants and selective timber harvesting.
-Even our street trees and buffer landscaping will incorporate food-producing plants.
+These opportunities range from kitchen gardens to row crops, from pastures to orchards, from forest-grown mushrooms & medicinal plants to selective timber harvesting.
+Even our village landscaping will incorporate food-producing plants.

 The mission statement for the Common Ground Farm & Forest is to:

 Establish and nurture an integrated agrarian system which sustains and is sustained by the Common Ground community, restores and protects the land, and provides learning experiences.

 - provide a substantial portion of the food, and some wood and fiber, for the Common Ground community through practices that are restorative to the land

 - generate income from land-based products and services to support operations